Print full article

 - the decreased production of cells, or the rapid loss of cells because they are fragile.

-- insufficient nutrients available to create normal red blood cells (if iron deficient may be ), if vitamin B12 or folate deficient, may be )
+- insufficient nutrients available to create normal red blood cells; if iron deficient they may be , if vitamin B12 or folate deficient, they may be

 - diseases that may spread to the bone marrow, affecting cell production and maturation.

 White blood cells (WBCs)